 - Classification of schizophrenia.
 Positive symptoms of schizophrenia, including hallucinations and delusions.
 Negative symptoms of schizophrenia, including speech poverty and avolition.
 Reliability and validity in diagnosis and classification of schizophrenia, including reference to co-morbidity, culture and gender bias and symptom overlap.

-- Biological explanations for schizophrenia: genetics, the dopamine hypothesis and neural correlates.
+- Biological explanations for schizophrenia: genetics and neural correlates, including the dopamine hypothesis.

 - Psychological explanations for schizophrenia: family dysfunction and cognitive explanations, including dysfunctional thought processing.